 God’s Great Spirit is stirring the hearts, minds and consciousness of many people.
 There is a growing awareness of the paucity of moral and spiritual content lost in the profligacy of living in a monetized civilization.
 There is a longing for the ancient wisdom that lives in harmony with God’s creation.
 We are rediscovering to our joy and shame that such a source of wealth has lived in this very place for the previous twelve thousand years.
 Out of the ashes of their genocide and our government sponsored greed it is time to live and act like God’s grace is real.
 It is through listening and the sharing of stories and meals and cooperation and collaboration that we will all be empowered to move forward into the hope that inspires us.
 Yes, our history with Native American people is brutal, bloody, calculating and shameful.
 But through it all, people of good will and tender hearts, whether First Nations people or immigrants, have found ways to cooperate, coexist and keep hope alive.

-Our state has made a paradigm change by mandating that Native American history is taught in our schools.
+Washington State has made a paradigm change by mandating that Native American history is taught in our schools.
 It is time that we as people of faith take to heart the necessity of a paradigm change through repentance, respect and the reciprocation of welcome, wisdom and healing.
 We are called by Jesus to leave a legacy of hope.

 Those of us serving on our Native American Task Team believe that we share a call from God’s future for us to be living into God’s prescient and hopeful present with us as immigrants and first nations peoples.
 We have so much to learn from one another.
-We have a need to share, to grow to become God’s renewing, reconciling people.
+We have a need to share, to grow, to become God’s renewing, reconciling people.
 We are on the cusp of a collaborative blessing.
 And we pray that we will faithfully pray, persist and power on to being a part of “Thy kingdom come”.

 Through the collective efforts of our congregations and the powerhouse of Pacific Lutheran University we have the potential and possibility to begin the shaping of a new narrative involving native and immigrant people.